jleehamilton/jleehamilton/README.md

 ### 🧠 About Me
 I'm a Web Design and Development student at **NAIT**, focusing on building **responsive**, **accessible**, and **visually appealing** websites.

-I enjoy blending creativity with technology — transforming ideas into interactive designs through code and design tools.
+I like combining technology and creativity by using design tools and code to turn concepts into interactive designs.

 🎨 I love working with **JavaScript**, **HTML**, and **CSS**